 Americans with Disabilities Act signed in 1990 was a major stepping stone in ensuring equal rights to all Americans with disabilities.
 The act details guidelines for every public area that needs to provide with ample accessibility options for the disabled.
 Parking and related areas are also taken into proper consideration.
 Accessible parking spaces take care of intricacies that make it possible for people with disabilities to get into or out of a vehicle, and also around it.
 From stating the sizes to the routes to access signs markings, every aspect has been collated meticulously.

 Marking and identification of accessible parking spaces with the help of access signs is extremely important to make people comply with regulations.
 ADA states the following rules that need to be followed while posting accessibility signs in designated areas –

 - The international symbol of accessibility should be posted on all accessible parking spaces marking the reserved spot.
 The accessibility symbol is the well-known picture of a person using a wheelchair on top of a blue background.
 (Some states’ standards vary from the federal standard.

 - Van-accessible parking spaces to have additional ‘text’ or ‘sign’ below the accessibility symbol to mark the van-accessible area specifically.

 - Signs should be placed at such a height (at least 60 inches above surface) that they do not get obscured by any parked vehicles or other obstructions.
-ADA handicap parking signs (commonly known as Access Signs) posted must be viewable from the drivers’ seat of the vehicle and located right in view of parking spaces.
+ADA handicap parking signs (commonly known as Access Signs) posted must be visible from the drivers’ seat of the vehicle and located right in view of parking spaces.

 Accessible Parking Spaces –